ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

   NOT exceed 1024 byes.

 A CLOSE_WEBTRANSPORT_SESSION capsule MUST be followed by a FIN on the sender side.
-If any data is received after CLOSE_WEBTRANSPORT_SESSION, the stream MUST be reset with code H3_MESSAGE_ERROR.
+If any additional stream data is received on the CONNECT stream after CLOSE_WEBTRANSPORT_SESSION, the stream MUST be reset with code H3_MESSAGE_ERROR.
 The recepient MUST close the stream upon receiving a FIN.
 If the sender of CLOSE_WEBTRANSPORT_SESSION does not receive a FIN after some time, it SHOULD send STOP_SENDING on the CONNECT stream.

 If a FIN is received on a CONNECT stream without a corresponding CLOSE_WEBTRANSPORT_SESSION capsule, the associated session SHALL be considered